How To Promote Your Art: 10 Strategies That Work

 Still, let me press on the subject a bit more:

-Having an art portfolio that showcases the best of your abilities is one of the best strategies for effective networking and marketing.
+Having an art portfolio that showcases your best abilities is one of the most effective strategies for networking, marketing, and building an online presence.

 Think about it:

-You need something to show to prospective clients if you want them to consider you for a project, collaboration, or networking event.
+You need something to show to potential clients if you want them to consider you for a project, collaboration, or other upcoming events.

-Portfolios are powerful tools for any kind of product you want to market online, whether that’s art or something else.
+Portfolios are powerful tools for any product you want to market online, whether that’s art or something else.

 2) Start A Blog

-Assuming that you already have an art portfolio, you might be wondering where to place it so more people would be able to see it.
+Assuming you already have an art portfolio, you are probably wondering where to place it so a global audience can see it.

 Generally, one of the best places to have an art portfolio is your own website.